pratyakshm/WinRice/doc/Main-brief.md

 - Windows Update policies are not applied in Windows pre-release software.

 - Windows Update policies are only applied to Windows editions that support Group policies.
 These are Education, Enterprise, Enterprise LTSC and Professional editions.
-Windows editions that are derivates of Windows Core edition (for instance, Windows 11/10 Home) do not support Group policies, hence Windows Update policies cannot be applied to them.
+Windows editions that are derivates of Windows Core edition (for instance, Windows 11 / 10 Home) do not support Group policies, and as a result Windows Update policies cannot be applied to them.

 ---